Snapshots of Food Industry News

 Dhunseri Group to enter food space with Twelve Cupcakes takeover

 Kolkata based Dhunseri Group is entering the food space and have acquired Singapore based Twelve Cupcakes.
 Twelve Cupcakes is a start-up run by local celebrity couple Daniel and Jamie Teo.
-Earlier Dhunseri had formed an equal joint venture partnership with Thailand’s Indorama Group for their PET plant venture, Micro Polypet Pvt Ltd. Dhunseri Group have interests in tea and petrochemicals and now wish to tap into the opportunity that the food space offers.
+Earlier Dhunseri had formed an equal joint venture partnership with Thailand’s Indorama Group for their PET plant venture, Micro Polypet Pvt Ltd. Dhunseri Group has interests in tea and petrochemicals and now wish to tap into the opportunity that the food space offers.

 Twelve Cupcakes began their venture in 2011 and since have grown rapidly because they deliver only freshly baked cupcakes, which has helped it gain customers.
-Also they use good quality gourmet ingredients and create cupcakes suited for the Asian palate.
+Also, they use good quality gourmet ingredients and create cupcakes suited for the Asian palate.
 Twelve Cupcakes have 17 outlets in Singapore and Dhunseri Group wish to take it to 24 by this year.
-They also have plans to offer bigger cakes for occasions like weddings, birthdays, etc. and also more varieties of cookies, brownies and desserts at their outlets.
+They also have plans to offer bigger cakes for occasions like weddings, birthdays, etc. and also more varieties of cookies, brownies, and desserts at their outlets.
 If their venture in Singapore succeeds they are likely to enter the food space in India too.

 LT Foods aims to double revenue by 2020

 LT Foods, the leading basmati rice firm, is aiming to double its present revenues to Rs.6, 000 crores by 2020.
 It is also examining the organic as well as the inorganic route to become an FMCG company.
 The major brands LT Foods is associated with are ‘Daawat’ and ‘Royal’ brands of basmati rice.
 These two brands alone have shown a growth of 20-25 percent in both the domestic and overseas market.
-Besides branded basmati rice the company also offers value added staples and organic foods.
+Besides branded basmati rice the company also offers value-added staples and organic foods.